Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==

 = 1.3.1 =
-* Added Highlighting feature to the plugin
+* Bufgix - Fixed Highlighting content issues for prepublish checks.

 = 1.3.0 =
 * Added Prepublish feature to the plugin